Raghul-0-0/foss-cockroaches-2025/README.md

 5. API Reference:

-   Endpoint

-   Method

-   Description

-   /get_prompt
+   Endpoint - /get_prompt

-   GET
+   GET - Method

-   Fetches the generated prompt
+   Description - Fetces the generated prompt

-6. Tools Used:
+7. Tools Used:

    FastAPI: For creating the backend API